 Chapter 13 Bankruptcy

-A chapter 13 bankruptcy can help if your home is underwater on the first (senior) mortgage, and you also have a second (junior) mortgage or significant amount owed on a home equity loan.
-In a chapter 13, you have the ability to “strip off” the second mortgage if it is unsecured (there is no equity securing it).
+A chapter 13 bankruptcy can help if your home is underwater on the first (senior) mortgage, and you also have a second (junior) mortgage or significant amount owed on a home equity line of credit (HELOC).
+In a chapter 13, you have the ability to “strip off” the second mortgage if it’s unsecured (there is no equity securing it).
 This may be a good option if the first mortgage is affordable, but payment on the second mortgage or home equity debt makes the house unaffordable.

 Chapter 7 Bankruptcy

 A homeowner may choose to discontinue payments on the mortgage and let foreclosure proceed, without filing a bankruptcy case.
 This may be a viable option if all mortgages are nonrecourse loans and there will be no tax liability for cancellation of debt.
-(Have this analyzed by your attorney and tax advisor.)
-The homeowner could choose to maintain any credit accounts that are in good standing (such as credit cards) and live in the home for free while the foreclosure proceeds.
+(Have this analyzed by an attorney and tax professional.)
+In this scenario, the homeowner will avoid the expense of bankruptcy; avoid having a bankruptcy appear on his credit reports, and maintain open credit accounts that are in good standing.
+The homeowner can continue to live in the home for free while the foreclosure proceeds.

 Image: Kevin Saff